dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Trigger Apex Test.md

 **Changelog**

+* 6.0.4  Refactored to use revamped folder structure
 * 4.0.6  Integration of Error Logs with Github
 * 3.2.0  Fixes for Post Trigger Test Task
 * 3.0.18 Bugfix for stdout buffer running out